Signiant/aws-ip-list-service/README.md

 -e PYTHONUNBUFFERED=1 -p 5000:5000 -d --name container-name
 ````

-Make sure to set NOHTTPS to true.
-As one of the environment variable when testing locally.
-As it will not working locally otherwise.
+Make sure to set NOHTTPS to true if there ais no local https support when testing locally.
 ```
 -e NOHTTPS=True
 ```